 Ebola has orphaned more than 12,000 children in Sierra Leone, according to the Ebola Orphan Report released March 4 by the British charity Street Child.
 The charity conducted a survey in all 14 districts of Sierra Leone between Jan.
 13 and Jan.
 27. The average age of orphans is nine years old.

 A study released in Dec.
-2014 said researchers who visited the village of deceased "patient zero" found evidence that insect-eating bats that lived in a tree in the village may have been the transmission point of the outbreak into the human population.
+2014 said that researchers who visited the village of the deceased "Patient Zero" found evidence that insect-eating bats that lived in a tree in the village may have been the transmission point of the outbreak into the human population.

 Investigating the zoonotic origin of the West African Ebola epidemic | EMBO Mol Med

-Ebola, which has no vaccine, kills between 25% and 90% of people who contract it, depending on the strain.
+Ebola, for which there is no vaccine, kills between 25% and 90% of people who contract it, depending on the strain.
 It is transmitted via unprotected contact with the bodily fluids of symptomatic people or corpses.
 Symptoms include diarrhea, vomiting and bleeding.
 Eight outbreaks have occurred since the virus was discovered in 1976.

 Guinea confirms Ebola as source of deadly epidemic